amirhosseinf79/AnimeOut-Downloader-App/README.md

 Thanks For Downloading My App <3

 ### Important
-AnimeOut Downloader is not working Couse of CloudFlare!
+AnimeOut Downloader is not working Couse of CloudFlare!<br>
-***In addition, due to the failure of the download server of the site, the program is currently useless*** Thank you for supporting this program💓
+***In addition, due to the failure of the download server of the site, the program is currently useless***<br>
+Thank you for supporting this program💓

 ### Installation
 To start IDM and Pot Player you Should install and add them to system path using Add_to_PATH.exe file included in rar.<br>